metridoc/metridoc-grails/README.md

 source "~/.sdkman/bin/sdkman-init.sh"
 ```

-PLease run this command and continue with the installation
+Please run that command and continue with the installation

 For more instruction on how to install the SDK, please refer to:
 http://sdkman.io/install.html

 After installing SDK, please install the correct version of Java, Groovy, and Grails by typing: